aimacode/aima-java/README.md

 * Online-DFS-Agent - Clarify the need for the additional check `if (!sPrime.equals(result.get(s, a))) {`, which is not present in the pseudocode but required to stop it looping endlessly on certain test problems.

 #### Chp 5
+* Implement version of IterativeDeepeningAlphaBetaSearch from aima3e branch in `extra` module.

 #### Chp 6